 • Civil Affairs Department/municipality of the country from which the passport originates

-• A notary based in the Netherlands
+• A notary established in the Netherlands or in another EEA Member State

 Diploma and subject overview

-• A notary based in the Netherlands
+• A notary established in the Netherlands or in another EEA Member State

 Training program

-• A notary based in the Netherlands
+• A notary established in the Netherlands or in another EEA Member State

-Declaration of jurisdiction
+Declaration of authority

 • Authority where the registration took place

-• A notary based in the Netherlands
+• A notary established in the Netherlands or in another EEA Member State

 Residence document

-• IND desk
+• IND counter

-• A notary based in the Netherlands
+• A notary established in the Netherlands or in another EEA Member State

 Employer's declaration

-• Employer can provide the original document
+• The employer can issue the original document

-• A notary based in the Netherlands
+• A notary established in the Netherlands or in another EEA Member State

 Courses/training

-• A notary based in the Netherlands
+• A notary established in the Netherlands or in another EEA Member State

 Translations of documents